Six Flags New Orleans: Six Flags New Orleans (2003–2005)

 Six Flags spent $20 million to upgrade the park and reopened it in April 2003 under the name Six Flags New Orleans.
 Six Flags added more shaded areas and many new flat spinning rides.
-The park was renamed Six Flags, and the "it's playtime!" theme was adopted that included a dancing old man, Mr. Six.
+The park was renamed Six Flags, and the "it's playtime!" theme was adopted, which included a dancing old man, Mr. Six.
 They added a Bolliger & Mabillard inverted coaster named Batman: The Ride (a mirrored version of the B&M Batman: The Ride coaster model) relocated from the defunct Thrill Valley in Japan, and a Vekoma multiple looping coaster called The Jester relocated from Six Flags Fiesta Texas.
 A water park that would be included in the admission (like Six Flags Parks such as Six Flags St. Louis and Six Flags America, for example) was in the planning stages in early 2005 and was going to be announced at the end of August.
 However, Hurricane Katrina was about to strike New Orleans, which put those plans and the continued operations of the park in question.

-The last day the park operated was Sunday August 21, 2005, eight days before Hurricane Katrina struck New Orleans.
-Weekday operations had ended a couple of weeks earlier, however, as schools start early in August in the New Orleans area and end in mid-May.
-The park was scheduled to reopen for the weekend on August 27 or August 28, but once Katrina was forecast late on Friday, August 26 to directly hit New Orleans, the weekend re-opening was cancelled in order to prepare for the storm and begin evacuations.
+The last day the park operated was Sunday, August 21, 2005, eight days before Hurricane Katrina struck New Orleans.
+However, weekday operations had ended a couple of weeks earlier, as schools start early in August in the New Orleans area and end in mid-May.
+The park was scheduled to reopen for the weekend on August 27 or August 28.
+However, once Katrina was forecast late on Friday, August 26, to hit New Orleans directly, the weekend reopening was canceled to prepare for the storm and begin evacuations.
 By the time the park closed in 2005, Six Flags had spent $44 M on park upgrades.